carbon-language/carbon-lang/docs/design/generics/details.md

 #### Parameterized type implements interface

-There are times when a function will pass a generic type parameter of the function as an argument to a parameterized type, as in the previous case, and in addition the function needs the result to implement a specific interface.
+There are times when a function will pass a symbolic facet parameter of the function as an argument to a parameterized type, as in the previous case, and in addition the function needs the result to implement a specific interface.